RossMcMillan92/ITCSS-Sass-Structure/README.md

 The rule above will affect *all links in the header*.
 Can you guarantee they should all be red?
 If not, you will now have to write more code to change the other links back possibly causing higher specificity.

 ## Using widgets
 At STV we make good use of reusable 'widgets' which allow us to drop in some functionality with minimal effort.
-To extend this drop-in functionality, we can use certain methods to make use of a standard style, which can be quickly updated and extended in our individual site's Sass codebase.
+To extend this drop-in functionality, we can use certain methods to make use of a 'standard style', which can be quickly updated and extended in our individual site's Sass codebase.

 To give an example, take the following mocked up 'article-list' widget.

 ![Default article-list style](http://i.imgur.com/iP9cJcL.png)

-The code for this looks like the following
+The Sass code for this looks like the following:

 ```
 // core.stv.tv/public/assets/source/widgets/article-list.scss